mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 * No direct connection with the data pipelines, you have to manually "assign" the query to the pipeline.
   Not a big deal for the data engineer who is the author of the queries but annoying if the pipeline executes a dozen of them.
-* Daily or hourly jobs do not generate exactly the same query on every run.
+* Daily or hourly jobs don't generate exactly the same query on every run.
   The time related expressions are typically varying and need to be normalized

 You can use the following regular expression for query normalization, all datetime expressions are replaced by the static placeholder: